SoftwareAG/adabas-natural-education-package/README.md

 - Just have a look here how to quickly launch the cheatsheets from Eclipse
     1. Run the Software AG Designer application on your computer
     2. Go to the Eclipse menu Help > Cheatsheets
-    3. Select the Composite Cheatsheet from the options menu
+    3. Select the Adabas and Natural cheatsheets from the options menu
     4. Work through the steps from the cheatsheet !

 - Step 5: End :+1: